 Besides the medical community, there are plenty of others who put themselves at risk.
 Flight attendants and pilots who are cooped up in the small confined plane for hours, custom officers who sees thousands of travellers per day, and retail frontliners who have to serve customers regardless they looked sick.

-The Wuhan coronavirus is a newly discovered type of coronavirus – novel coronavirus.
+The coronavirus or now called Covid-19 is a newly discovered type of coronavirus – novel coronavirus.

 Similar to other coronaviruses, the novel coronavirus came from animals.
 So far, it is still uncertain which animal has triggered the virus, but studies all point out that the virus started spreading from a seafood wholesale market in Wuhan.

 Since it was discovered, the virus already killed 100 people, infected 7,500 people in China and spread to other parts of the globe.
 Those who have been affected by the virus contract pneumonia and unlike regular pneumonia, antibiotics do not work for people with the coronavirus.

 Most of those who have been confirmed to have the virus has traveled in mainland China, specifically to Wuhan.
 Some even visited the seafood market in question during their trips.

 What are companies doing right now?